 Step 1: Decide the Focus of Your Travel Blog

-All you need to learn when trying to decide how to start a travel blog is the right strategy and a simple step-by-step guide and plan to follow – and that plan starts with deciding the focus or direction of your new blog.
+All you need to learn when deciding how to start a travel blog is the right strategy and a simple step-by-step guide and plan to follow – and that plan starts with deciding the focus or direction of your new blog.

 This is simply how you intend to position your blog.
 For instance, you might decide to collaborate or build a community for travelers.